Helps control blood sugar in people with diabetes. This medicine is always used with insulin.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you use any type of medicine for pain, use it at least 1 hour before or 2 hours after your pramlintide injection.
+- If you take medicine by mouth (such as antibiotics, pain medicines, or birth control pills), take it at least 1 hour before or 2 hours after your pramlintide injection.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you plan to become pregnant while using this medicine.
-Tell your doctor if you have dexterity (skill in using the hands) or vision problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have digestion problem (such as gastroparesis), or vision problems.

-- Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects your blood sugar.
+- This medicine may make you feel dizzy.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine